onloki/V0.1-onloki-edition/V01_onloki_edition/PCBs/v01_Frame_PCB/Readme.md

 # V0.1 Frame PCB

-Inspired by the original V0_Umbilical by timmi99 (https://github.com/timmit99/Voron-Hardware/tree/V0-Umbilical/V0-Umbilical).
-I just took the footprint, so pinout and placemend of the connectors is different!
+This PCB is heavily inspired by the original V0_Umbilical by timmi99 (https://github.com/timmit99/Voron-Hardware/tree/V0-Umbilical/V0-Umbilical).

+NOTE: I just took the footprint, so pinout and placemend of the connectors is different!

 # BOM